fubaritico/date-time-picker/README.md

 ## Work in progress

-Tests have to be written for `DateRangePicker`.

-Tests have to be written for the accessibility features.
+Tests have to be written for the accessibility features for `DateRangePicker`.

-Some integration tests are still currently performed in real projects.

 ## Issues

-Some work has to be done with peer dependencies.
+Some issues can rise on edge cases like timezone offsets, although they've been tested.

+Feel free to send me a mail [here](mailto:s_cottereau@yahoo.fr) or open an issue on the [GitHub repository](https://github.com/fubaritico/date-time-picker/issues)

 ## Styling